galaxyproject/tools-iuc/tools/limma_voom/test-data/out_rscript.txt

 #       trend", "t", 1, "double"            -Float for prior.count if limma-trend is used instead of voom
 #       weightOpt", "w", 0, "logical"       -String specifying if voomWithQualityWeights should be used
 #       volhiOpt", "v", 1, "integer"        -Integer specifying number of genes to highlight in volcano plot
+#       treatOpt", "T", 0, "logical"        -String specifying if TREAT function shuld be used
 #
 # OUT:
 #       MDS Plot